rafasgj/rafaeljeffman.com/research/ai/fortune-telling-hallucination-llm.md

 that is, it will hallucinate.
 It is also expected that by providing specific data on the matter will improve its answer.

-## Ramalama
+## RamaLama

-[Ramalama](https://ramalama.ai) simplifies running AI models locally, through the use of containers.
+[RamaLama](https://ramalama.ai) simplifies running AI models locally, through the use of containers.
 It brings the same language from the container world to deploying AI models.
 It also detects hardware capabilities, making it easier to setup an efficient environment for inference use.

-After [installing Ramalama], you run you model in a similar fashion as using
+After [installing RamaLama], you run you model in a similar fashion as using
 containers:

 ```nohl
 $ ramalama run granite3.3
 ```

-If not avaiable locally, a container image and/or and the model will be pulled from the repository (like [quay.io](https://quay.io) and [Ollama](https://ollama.com/library)), and a chatbot prompt will be started, so you can query the model.
+If not available locally, a container image and/or and the model will be pulled from the repository (like [quay.io](https://quay.io) and [Ollama](https://ollama.com/library)), and a chatbot prompt will be started, so you can query the model.

 You can also run the model to be served as a REST API with: